Adaptive Optics Kits

 - 14-Bit Drive Electronics Yield Sub-Nanometer Repeatability

-Through our partnership with Boston Micromachines Corporation (BMC), Thorlabs is pleased to offer BMC's Mini- and Multi- Deformable Micro-electro-mechanical (MEMS) based mirrors as part of our adaptive optics kits.
+Through our partnership with Boston Micromachines Corporation (BMC), Thorlabs is pleased to offer BMC's Multi- Micro-electro-mechanical (MEMS)-based Deformable Mirrors as part of our adaptive optics kits.
 These deformable mirrors (DMs) are ideal for advanced optical wavefront control; they can correct monochromatic aberrations (spherical, coma, astigmatism, field curvature, or distortion) in a highly distorted incident wavefront.
 MEMS deformable mirrors are currently the most widely used technology in wavefront shaping applications given their versatility, maturity of technology, and the high resolution wavefront correction capabilities they provide.

 Click to Enlarge